-When presenting a product demo, we try our best to turn the spotlight on the many advantages of the product we’re pitching.
-We talk about all the ins and outs of the product, focusing on all the things that make it the best compared to what’s currently available on the market.
+During a product demo, the priority is to turn the spotlight on the many advantages of the product you’re pitching.
+We talk about all the ins and outs of the product, focusing on what makes it the best compared to what’s currently available on the market.

 This was the approach that Robert Falcone of brand personalization specializer, Monetate, has tried, tested, and proven ineffective.
 In an interview with First Round Review, Falcone shared his experience delivering hundreds of product demos with very little success.
-Finally, after research and practice, he found that “knowing your product doesn’t make a demo successful.”
+Finally, after research and practice, he found that knowing a product doesn’t make a demo successful.

 What a product demo actually needs is a change in the usual perspective.
 Instead of focusing on features and advantages, Falcone learned that he needed to cater his demos for the audience.